MazamaScience/TBCellGrowth/README.md

 ----

-This packages was created by [Mazama Science](http://mazamascience.com) for the Sherman group at the [Center for Infectious Disease Research](http://cidresearch.org).
+This package was created by Will Leahy at [Mazama Science](http://mazamascience.com) for the Sherman group at the [Center for Infectious Disease Research](http://cidresearch.org).